wmhilton-stoplight/platform-docs/docs/1.-workspaces/d.inviting-your-team.md

 - Use API designs to implement APIs
 - Keep up to date with changes in API design
 - Test their API implementations against contracts using proxies
-- Use the organization's API hub to explore documentation and try out the API
+- Use the organization's workspace to explore documentation and try out the API
 - Develop and test their implementations against mock servers

 Developers are usually invited by Product Managers or Architects of their API team.
 We recommend giving internal developers the **maker** role.
 External developers or customers can be given the **Guest** role to give them access to a particular project.